 “I’m just so… flabbergasted.”
 He said turning towards me, “I knew you were working on a project of course but I never imagined this level of depth of this much progress could be made in such a short amount of time.”

 Hearing those words felt truly and wonderfully inspiring and as I closed down the game and removed my USB I was overcome with a renewed sense of creation.
 The game was great.
 It was unfinished, a number of quests to implement and complete, a huge number of bugs to works out but the game was where I wanted it to be.
 The AI wouldn’t have been a make or break problem for Dunn to be an amazing game.
 I could forgo the AI all together and just finish it as it was… looking back I wish to god I had done that.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, TheLiriValleyWrite a Review